tobob/just-walking/content/blog/20191009/index.md

 The flight was from Cracow.
 It cost about 2600zł - about 655$ - round trip flight.

+### Path choose

+There are a few paths that you can use to reach Kili.
+We, however, choose one of the longest to increase time for hight adaptation.
+Lemosho Route.

 ### Travel agency

 Yes, we thought that we will be searching for one after arrive.
 But 2 weeks before the flight we decided to book already someone.
 And I think that this is a good idea.
 Because in most cases such as travel agency book hotels and take care of transportation from the airport.